gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 What you're trying to model changes over time.
 In this case, the right move is to constantly retrain your model on data from the recent past, or gather data at a timescale where the problem is stationary.
 For a cyclical problem like clothes buying, a few years' worth of data will suffice to capture seasonal variation - but remember to make the time of the year an input of your model.

+Using machine learning trained on past data to predict the future is making the assumption that the future will behave like the past.
+That often isn't the case.
+#### Choosing a measure of success
+To control something, you need to be able to observe it.
+To achieve success, you must define what you mean by success - accuracy?
+Precion and recall?
+Customer-retention rate?
+Your metric for success will guide the choice of a loss function: what your model will optimize.

+For balanced-classifcation problems, where every class is equally likely, accuracy and *area under the receiver operating characteristics curve* (ROC AUC) are common metrics.
+For class-imblanced problems, you can use precision and recall.
+For ranking problems or multilable classfication, you can use mean average precision.